 Step 1: Prepare the apples

-Step 2: Stir up the filling ingredients
+Step 2: Make the filling

 Mix in the brown sugar, rum, flour, melted butter, boiled cider, cinnamon, nutmeg, ginger, and salt onto the apples.
 Stir well, making sure the apples are all coated with the sugar mixture.
 Transfer the apples to a 9- x 9-inch baking pan sprayed with baking spray (photo 2).

-Step 3: Mix the streusel
+Step 3: Make the streusel

 Making the apple crisp oat topping is really easy, and adds a crunchy, buttery counterpoint to the rich, spicy apples.